 Contact Law Office of Renkin & Associates in North County, San Diego

 Law Office of Renkin & Associates is a family law firm located in North County, San Diego.
 Our firm was founded by Richard M. Renkin, a divorce attorney and Certified Family Law Specialist who has been practicing law in California for more than 30 years.
-If you are contemplating a divorce, or if you need to inquire about modifying the terms of your divorce, you can call 888-837-3564 or contact us online to request a confidential initial consultation.
+If you are contemplating a divorce, or if you need to inquire about modifying the terms of your divorce, you can call 619-299-7100 or contact us online to request a confidential initial case evaluation.